sjd69/Applied_Cryptography/phase2-init/doc/usage.md

 ## Running the Group Server

 To start the Group Server:
- - Enter the directory containing `RunGroupServer.class`
+ - Enter the src directory containing `RunGroupServer.class`
  - Type `java RunGroupServer`

 When the group server is first started, there are no users or groups.
 Since there must be an ADMIN of the system, the user is prompted via the console to enter a username.
 This name becomes the first user and is a member of the *ADMIN* group.
 No groups other than *ADMIN* will exist.